Discover your strength, and experience the freedom of life on the Appalachian Trail.

 How It Works

-After you register, we will schedule a 90 minute, one-on-one coaching session, either over the phone or Skype, to hone in on what your goals are, answer any questions you have about backpacking, and create a plan to help move you towards your goal.
+After you register, we will schedule a 60 minute, one-on-one coaching session to hone in on what your goals are, answer any questions you have about backpacking, and create a plan to help move you towards your goal.

 You'll have a week to mull over your action plan, and even start checking things off.
 You'll also keep a journal to keep track of any questions, ideas or issues that come up.